Sony Extra Bass Portable Bluetooth Speaker for $34

-Apply code "PURCHASECR15" to get the best price we could find for a refurb by $10.
-You'll pay at least $58 for a new model.
+Apply code "PURCHASECR15 to save $66 off the list price.
+You'll pay at least $58 for a new model elsewhere.
 Buy Now at eBay

 - This is a certified refurbished item backed by a 2-year warranty from Allstate

-Note: Update: It's now $518.
-Buy Now at Amazon